Non Production Days and Insufficient Localization

 Interestingly Suzuki’s motorcycle production plant will remain operational.
 This is simply because of the relatively higher localization achieved in the 2-wheel sector whereas the 4-wheelers largely remain at the mercy of imports.
 It is understandable for Suzuki to halt production of newer cars such as the recently launched Swift (which is yet to achieve higher localization), but if we look back, Pak Suzuki is an assembler that has dragged most of its models beyond a decade.
 So for such a long time, while assembling obsolete and rather very basic cars without any technological gimmickry, it is a huge question mark as to why the company was always unable to achieve sufficient localization.

-For example, the second generation Alto aka Mehran was assembled for more than 30 years, MK-II Cultus for 17 years, and the 5th-gen 1,000cc Alto for 12 years to name a few.
+For example, the second generation Alto aka Mehran was assembled for more than 30 years, the MK-II Cultus for 17 years, and the 5th-gen 1,000cc Alto for 12 years to name a few.
 However Pak Suzuki still proudly ‘assembles’ the ST-90 Carry variants – the Bolan minivan and Ravi pickup for the last 40 years or so.

 Related: What if Supercar Blondie Review the Pak Suzuki Bolan